 Please note: If a student has just started a series for each type of shot, they may be enrolled.
 The student must be in the process and keeping up with the timeline of the series (e.g. student just got shot one and he/she will get shot two in thirty days from shot one).
 Please click here to view the PA Immunization Requirements for School Entry.

-3) Proof of Address (Only two (2) of the following is required)
+3) Proof of Address (Two are required)

 Special Residency Circumstances